 The capturing of the full potential of savings is limited in several ways.
-Apart from the inconsistent ambition levels, stakeholders identified 1) long rulemaking processes, leading to out-dated technical and preparatory work as well as increased lobbying, 2) weak enforcement, 3) reduced effectiveness of labels following introduction of A+ and up classes, and 4) a trend towards larger products increasing absolute energy consumption; all as factors that limit the full potential savings.
-In addition, the study team found that 5) major assumptions made in the modelling of energy savings may turn out to be different in practice (e.g. the usage of VSD drives for motors).
-Finally, 6) since the expansion of scope to ErP of energy labelling, no B2B products have been labelled, except tertiary lighting, despite the existence of information failure in the B2B sector as well.
-The setting of ambitious requirements can also be impeded by consideration of aspects required to be taken into account in the Directive, such as the affordability and functionalities of the remaining products, or European industry's competitiveness and employment in the EU.
+Apart from the inconsistent ambition levels, stakeholders identified the following as key factors that limit the full potential savings: 1) long rulemaking processes, leading to out-dated technical and preparatory work as well as increased lobbying; 2) weak enforcement; 3) reduced effectiveness of labels following introduction of A+ and higher classes; and 4) a trend towards larger products increasing absolute energy consumption.
+In addition, the study team found that: 5) major assumptions made in the modelling of energy savings may turn out to be different in practice (e.g. the usage of VSD drives for motors); and, 6) since the expansion of scope to ErP of energy labelling, no B2B products have been labelled, except tertiary lighting, despite the existence of information failure in the B2B sector as well.
+The setting of ambitious requirements can also be impeded by the requirements within the Directive for consideration of aspects such as the affordability and functionalities of the remaining products, or European industry's competitiveness and employment in the EU.

 Energy saving potential of product systems could be better exploited.
-Potential energy savings on a systems level are substantially higher than potential savings purely on a product level.
-Ecodesign and Energy Labelling regulations can take into account certain aspects of systems, and already have done so.
+Potential energy savings at a systems level are substantially higher than potential savings at a purely product level.
+Ecodesign and Energy Labelling regulations can take into account certain aspects of systems, and in some cases have already done so.
 In fact, the two regulations with largest savings estimates rely on such system aspects (motor systems and the label for boilers).
 Such possibilities definitely need to be explored more systematically.
 However, there are also some challenges to deal with.
 As the approach and its implementation is novel it is recommended to closely monitor its implementation.
-In addition, policies additional to product policies (ELD,ED) will be needed to ensure an optimal cooperation of system components.
-These may, for example, include overall performance requirements or evaluations for systems (such as energy performance requirements for buildings via the EPBD), target management processes (such as EMAS), or introduce training and incentives for the installers and engineers that assemble the system.
-Our recommendation is to further explore potentials for including system aspects in the current directives and methodology, coordinate them with other policy tools, and pay ample attention to market surveillance aspects.
+In addition, policies additional to the ELD and ED product policies will also be needed to ensure an optimal cooperation of system components.
+These may, for example, include overall performance requirements or evaluations for systems (such as energy performance requirements for buildings via the EPBD), target management processes (such as EMAS), or introducing training requirements and incentives for the installers and engineers that assemble the system.
+Our recommendation is to further explore potentials for including system aspects in the current directives and methodology, coordinating them with other policy tools, while paying attention to market surveillance aspects.

 Other environmental impacts could receive more attention.
-Regulations to date have mainly addressed the use-phase impacts, most importantly, energy consumption, as this represents, in varying degrees, the most important contribution to the environmental impacts of the covered products.
-Some environmental impacts have already been addressed by both the Ecodesign and Energy Labelling Regulations, including those in other life-cycle phases for Ecodesign.
+Regulations to date have mainly addressed the use-phase impacts, most importantly, energy consumption, as this represents, to varying degrees, the most important contribution to the environmental impacts of the regulated products.
+Some environmental impacts have already been addressed by both the Ecodesign and Energy Labelling Regulations, including, in Ecodesign, those in other life-cycle phases.
 Nonetheless, potential for further reduction of environmental impacts in ErP's has been identified in several studies, e.g. on aspects of reusability, recyclability, and recoverability, recycled content, use of priority materials, hazardous substances, and durability.
 For broad coverage of other environmental impacts a number of issues must be examined in more detail.
 In tackling such impacts the Ecodesign Directive requires that there should be no significant negative impact on consumers in particular as regards the affordability and the life cycle cost of the product.
 Coverage and suitability for other regulations (e.g. WEEE, ROHS, REACH) should be checked.
 Last but not least, for properly including non-energy aspects (be it for ErP or non-ErP), modifications to the MEErP methodology and of data sourcing strategies would be necessary.